alchemistry/alchemlyb/joss_paper/paper.md

 `alchemical-analysis.py` was not thoroughly tested and hard to integrate into modern workflows due to its monolithic design, and only supported outdated Python 2.
 *alchemlyb* improves over its predecessor with a modular, function based design and thorough testing of all components using continuous integration.
 Thus, *alchemlyb* is a library that enables users to easily use well-tested building blocks within their own tools while additionally providing examples of complete end-to-end workflows.
-This innovation enables consistent processing of free energy data from diverse MD packages, facilitating streamlined comparison and combination of results.
+This innovation enables consistent processing of free energy data from diverse simulation packages, facilitating streamlined comparison and combination of results.

 Notably, *alchemlyb*'s robust and user-friendly nature has led to its integration into other automated workflow libraries such as BioSimSpace [@Hedges2019aa] or MDPOW [@fan2020aa], demonstrating its accessibility and usability within broader scientific workflows and reinforcing its position as a versatile tool in the field of computational chemistry.